-Answer one of the following questions in a well-developed essay, with a thesis, supporting evidence from both works, and insightful analysis.
+Answer one of the following questions in well-developed essay, with a thesis, supporting evidence from both works, and insightful analysis.

 - 1. Who most embodies MLK's dream in the book?
 How does that person fall short or surpass it? - 2.
-Compare the tactics in Atticus's courtroom speech with that of MLK's in his speech.
+Compare the tactics in Atticus's courtroom speech with that of MLK's.
 What makes them both very effective?